rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ## Error Handling
  - Each transform returns a `true` or `false` as part of the return signature.
 This is called the `continuePipeline` flag and indicates whether the SDK should continue calling successive transforms in the pipeline.
  - `return false, nil` will stop the pipeline and stop processing the event.
 This is useful for example when filtering on values and nothing matches the criteria you've filtered on.
- - `return false, error`, will stop the pipeline as well and the SDK will log the errorString you have returned.
+ - `return false, error`, will stop the pipeline as well and the SDK will log the error you have returned.
- - Returning `true` tells the SDK to continue, and will call the next function in the pipeline with your result.
+ - `return true, nil` tells the SDK to continue, and will call the next function in the pipeline with your result.
  - The SDK will return control back to main when receiving a SIGTERM/SIGINT event to allow for custom clean up.